 Inquiring about these Practices

-Any questions, comments, concerns or complaints you may have regarding the administration of the Privacy Act and privacy policies regarding PS's Web presence may be directed to our Access to Information and Privacy Coordinator by email to email@example.com by calling 613-991-2929 or writing to ATIP Coordinator, 269 Laurier Avenue West, Ottawa, ON K1A 0P8.
+Under the Privacy Act, you have the right to access, correct and protect your personal information.
+Any questions, comments, concerns or complaints you may have regarding the administration of the Privacy Act and privacy policies regarding PS's Web presence may be directed to our Access to Information and Privacy Coordinator by email to email@example.com by calling 613-949-1676 or writing to ATIP Coordinator, 269 Laurier Avenue West, Ottawa, ON K1A 0P8.

-If you are not satisfied with PS's response to your privacy concern, you may wish to contact the Office of the Privacy Commissioner by telephone at 1-800-282-1376.
+If you are not satisfied with PS's response to your privacy concern, you have the right to file a complaint to the Privacy Commissioner of Canada regarding PS's handling of your personal information.
+You may wish to contact the Office of the Privacy Commissioner by telephone at 1-800-282-1376.

 Official Notices for Public Safety Canada

 The following notices appear in the “Terms and Conditions” section of websites and Web applications to which the Standard on Web Usability applies.

 Using Files Located on Non-Public Safety Canada Servers